rafageist/proposal-multiple-catch-when/README.md

 While some proposals seek to move away from the traditional `try-catch` structure, often resorting to `if` statements or introducing new operators, this proposal embraces and expands upon the existing use of braces `{}` to maintain consistency with the current JavaScript syntax and control flow structures.

-### Importance of Braces
+### Importance of braces

 Braces `{}` are a fundamental part of JavaScript's syntax, serving as the primary means to define code blocks.
 By leveraging this familiar structure, the proposal ensures that developers can manage errors within the same framework they use for other control flows like `if`, `for`, and `while` loops.

-### Control Flow Integrity
+### Control flow integrity

 At its core, error handling is about controlling the flow of execution in the presence of unexpected conditions.
 By expanding the capabilities of blocks with optional `catch` and `finally` clauses, this proposal provides a powerful yet intuitive way to manage errors without introducing new or unfamiliar syntax.
 The focus remains on enhancing existing structures, ensuring that the language remains coherent and that the learning curve for developers is minimal.

-### Avoiding Redundant Constructs
+### Avoiding redundant constructs

 Moving away from `try-catch` often results in the use of `if` statements or other control structures that, while functional, can lead to redundant or less expressive code.
 This proposal addresses error handling in a more integrated manner, allowing developers to manage exceptions within the same block structure that controls their program's logic.

-### A Structured Solution for a Structured Problem
+### A structural solution to a structural problem

 Error handling is inherently about structuring your code to handle the unexpected.
 This proposal keeps the focus on structure by using control flow blocks, rather than introducing operators or new constructs that might disrupt the logical flow of code.
 By sticking with braces, we ensure that error handling remains a natural extension of the language's existing syntax and philosophy.

+> Storing a value in memory is not the same as telling the interpreter what the next block of code to execute is.

 This proposal advocates for an evolution of JavaScript's error-handling capabilities that respects and enhances the language's foundational structures, ensuring that developers can write cleaner, more maintainable code without sacrificing familiarity or simplicity.

-## Conclusion

-This proposal expands JavaScript’s error handling capabilities by allowing any block of code to have its own `catch` block, with the option to conditionally execute those blocks using the `when` keyword.
-This enhancement provides developers with more control, clarity, and flexibility while maintaining compatibility with existing JavaScript syntax.

 ## Inspiration